And now a word for our sponsors

 With the retirement – long threatened, long delayed (1) - of the editor, Robin, who turned75 this year, there would be no-one to replace him, or maintain this site.

-Access to the PIElink could remain free for all, and use of the Library for registered members, for at least another year or two.
+Access to the PIElink could still remain free for all, and use of the Library for registered members, for at least another year or two.
 It's really not very expensive to do so.
-But the work of producing new material here will largely cease, with no-one doing that work; and no more forum discussions.
-Even the growth in numbers stalls with no-one to register new members.
+But the work of producing new material here would largely cease, with no-one doing that work; and no more forum discussions.
+Even the growth in numbers may stall with no-one to register and welcome new members.

-We do now have a group of enthusiastic volunteers, keen continue to the forums programme through 2023 and 2024.
-But there is huge potential still un-tapped in a site and a community of practice such as this, going far beyond even what Robin, as just one individual, was able to manage.
+We do now have a group of enthusiastic volunteers, keen continue to the forums programme through 2023 and 2024 and beyond But there is huge potential still un-tapped in a site and a community of practice such as this, going far beyond even what Robin, as just one individual, was able to manage.

-But there is, in fact, now a source of income, a business model and a business plan that allows for the PIElink to continue to be free to all frontline staff (and users, managers. commissioners, researchers) and to employ a small staff team.
+But there is, in fact, now a source of income, a business model and even a fairly detailed business development plan that allows for the PIElink to continue to be free to all frontline staff (and users, managers. commissioners, researchers) and to employ a small staff team.

 There is even the prospect, in the medium term, of making a significant profit that could then be ploughed back into the sector; and this income generation could even be greatly expanded, by developing a vocational training element, focussed on higher education.